 We reuse shipping boxes and packing materials whenever possible.
 All new boxes have liners made from 20-30% recycled content and flutes made from 100% recycled content.
 Our void fill is also made from 100% recycled content whenever possible and allowed by the carrier.
 All of our packing materials are biodegradable and/or recyclable possible and allowed by the carrier.

 We purchase certified carbon offsets for all of our outgoing UPS shipments.
 For some small shipments, we also like to use USPS for a number of reasons including the fact that a third of all deliveries are made on foot.

 We work where we live and wouldn’t have it any other way.
 Our home studio is a farmhouse built in 1901 located on Bainbridge Island in the Puget Sound.
 Having our work in our home not only eliminates our commute, but it also allows us to have a smaller footprint by reducing furniture, supplies and heating that would be needed for an additional office space.
 Even better, it allows us to home cook all of our meals.

-A percentage (usually 1% or more) of our annual revenue goes back to environmental nonprofits such as The Organic Seed Alliance, PCC Farmland Trust, The Nature Conservancy, and the National Park Foundation.
+A percentage of our annual revenue goes back to environmental nonprofits such as The Organic Seed Alliance, PCC Farmland Trust, The Nature Conservancy, and the National Park Foundation.
 We also donate time and/or skills to nonprofits from time to time.

 We are proud co-organizers of JOIN: Design Seattle along with Iacoli & McAllister and Ladies & Gentlemen Studio.
 JOIN brings independent designers working in the Northwest together to share resources and collectively show in various national exhibitions such as the New York International Gift Fair.
 In addition, we are associate members of the American Design Club.
 The American Design Club exists to encourage and promote the efforts of designers in the USA.